freakboy3742/pyxero/README.md

     >>> credentials = OAuth2Credentials(client_id, client_secret,
     >>>                                 callback_uri=callback_uri)
     ```
-    If neccessary pass in a list of scopes to define the scopes required by your
+    If necessary pass in a list of scopes to define the scopes required by your
     app.
 E.g. if write access is required to transactions and payroll employees:

     ```python